katewhee/networking-course/_labs/tcp-client-v3.md

 - Implement a binary protocol.

-- Get more practice with bit bashing.
+- Learn about bit fields in C or get more practice with bit bashing.

 ## Requirements